scala/scala3/docs/docs/reference/enums/desugarEnums.md

 ### Scopes for Enum Cases

 A case in an `enum` is treated similarly to a secondary constructor.
-It cannot access with simple identifiers value parameters or instance members of the enclosing `enum`.
+It can access neither the enclosing `enum` using `this`, nor its value parameters or instance members using simple identifiers.

-Even though translated enum cases are located in the enum's companion object, they cannot access with simple identifiers any members defined locally in the enclosing object either.
-The compiler is free to typecheck enum cases in the scope of the enclosing companion object but it must then flag any illegal accesses to the object's members.
+Even though translated enum cases are located in the enum's companion object, referencing this object or its members via `this` or a simple identifier is also illegal.
+The compiler typechecks enum cases in the scope of the enclosing companion object but flags any such illegal accesses as errors.

 ### Other Rules